Surprisingly, marriage is a lot like a canoe trip. Here are 10 ways the analogy can help you and your spouse!

 I’m not a mind reader.
 And neither is my husband.
 So when we were paddling down the river and I felt pretty clueless, he needed to tell me what to do.
 In rough waters, I heard a lot of “Paddle to your left!
 Your left! … Paddle to your right!
 Paddle to your left again!”
 Without him communicating his strategy, I wouldn’t have known what his intentions were.

 Similarly, when I spied obstacles up ahead, I yelled back to him so he could make a good decision to guide us out of harm’s way.
-We both needed each other’s communication.
+We might not have completely understood what the other one noticed, so we both needed each other’s communication.

 5. Canoeing is hard work.
 (So is marriage.)